 - Add the cereal and stir until well coated.

 - Pour the mixture into a greased 9" x 13" pan and evenly distribute the mixture with greased hands or wax paper.
-Allow to cool completely before cutting into 2" squares.
+Allow bars to cool completely before cutting into 2" squares.

 - While the treats are cooling melt your chocolate and add the desired amount of green food coloring.
 Stir until color is blended.